October 09, 2021 10 min read

-The most difficult thing about getting up and working out is finding the motivation to do it.
-However, once you’re already up and going, there’s a lot less distraction and excuses that get in your way.
+If you're not a morning person, then the most difficult thing about getting up early to work out is finding the motivation to do it.
+However, once you’re up and going, there’s a lot less distraction and excuses that get in your way.

-If you have to drive to the gym, traffic becomes a much smaller issue.
-Once you’re at the gym, you likely won’t have to wait for any stations to get freed up.
-Fewer responsibilities in the morning mean more time to work out.
-It’s also cooler in the morning, so your workouts will feel a lot better.
+For example, driving to the gym early in the morning means there is less traffic on the road, and once you’re there, you likely won’t have to wait for any stations to get freed up.
+It’s also cooler in the morning, so your workouts may feel a lot better.

 Getting up and working out in the morning has been shown to lead to better wellness in terms of eating healthier.
 A lot of this is in the mindset, but being active in the early hours will help you make better decisions about what you eat throughout the entire day—not just breakfast.

-Before going into the exercises, some warming up is a good idea.
+Before going into the exercises, warming up is a good idea.
 Especially if you’re doing this workout first thing in the morning, your muscles are going to be pretty stiff.
-The good news is that you already probably do some form of stretching when you wake up—even if it’s just raising your arms up behind your head and yawning.

 Incorporating some more stretches will have the benefit of both warming you up, and getting you ready for the upcoming exertion.
 Even if you forgo the workout entirely, morning stretches will be great for your overall mobility and flexibility.